emaperez/connect4/README.md

 - The css is contained inside the jsp file.
 It should be extracted an placed in a separate file.
 I created a empty connect4.css but didn't manage to finish it.
 Also, using less instead of css can be a good option.
 - The front end uses plain javascript + jquery.
 A javascript framework could have been used to structure the code better.
 - Adding comments, javadocs + code refactoring.
+- The endpoint for transfering the game current status sends the last movement.
+Not the entire board position.
+So if the player closes the url and opens it again.
+He will lose the board position.
+May be it would be a good idea to send the entire board.
+- Use a better mechanism than the setInterval for receiving the board status.
 - etc